-Guide to moving your inheritance abroad
+Guide to moving

 If you’ve inherited money from abroad, there may be inheritance tax on the estate of the deceased.
 These taxes are often acquired from the estate itself and are paid by the executor to the government where the assets are held.
 However, tax structures vary from country to country and beneficiaries may need to file additional forms to prevent double-taxation.

 While every effort is made to ensure this content is up to date and accurate, this information provided by OFX does not take into account your specific financial objectives and requirements.
 All beneficiaries of an inheritance from abroad must seek specific advice from tax professionals in the applicable local jurisdiction/s to ensure that all applicable taxes are paid in a timely manner.
 OFX does not provide tax (financial) advice.

 What are the potential tax implications of your inheritance?

 When it comes to inheritance from overseas and tax implications, it all depends upon where you live.
 Different countries have varying tax laws, and everything from the inheritance tax threshold to the steps involved in calculating inheritance tax can vary.
 Overall, it can be complicated to receive an inheritance from someone whose residence was in another country to you, especially if you are not aware of recent inheritance tax changes or how to go about inheriting property from abroad.Below is an outline of the potential inheritance tax implications for individuals living in Australia, the United States, or the United Kingdom.

 According to the Australian Taxation Office website, “There are no inheritance or estate taxes in Australia.”
 However, the site also states that “There may be some tax obligations for beneficiaries, depending on the nature of any distribution they may receive.”